phaupt/atclient/README.md

 ### Wireless terminal

-This application has been successfully tested on Raspberry PI 3 B+ (raspbian) as well as Windows 10.
+This application has been successfully tested on Raspberry PI 3 B+ (raspbian) and Windows 10 desktop PC.
 A wireless terminal from the list below was used.
 Baudrate set to default 9600.

 - [HCP HIT U8 PHS8 3G terminal](http://electronicshcp.com/product/hit-u8)
 - [HCP HIT U4 LTE terminal](http://electronicshcp.com/product/hit-u4-lte)